The Mary Towneley Loop

 fishery then any other water in the country.

-"turn left at the bottom.
+"turn left at the bottom."

-Summit
+8 Summit

-Down below run the main arteries between
+Down below run the main arteries between Todmorden and Littlebourgh.
+The main rd, The Rochdale Canal, and the Summit Railway Tunnel.

-Go over the Canal and "push" climb steeply on an old Packhouse trial to a farm yard. turn left in the yard to continue onto the lovely Walsden Moor.
+Climb steadily and then you drop almost vertically down the valley to Bottomley.
+Turn left at the main road then right at the finger post.
+This takes you over the Canal and then "push" climb steeply on an old Packhorse trial to a farm yard. turn left in the yard to continue onto the lovely Walsden Moor.

-9
+9 Walsden Moor

-Bottomley down below,
+Looking back, Bottomley down below.

-we have now crossed over to the
+We have now crossed over to the

 other side of the valley and